jsdysw/java-thread-programming/README.md

 <img width="600" alt="2" src="https://user-images.githubusercontent.com/76895949/163588071-794b2141-28be-4c69-b6cf-5924b00f138a.png">
 <img width="600" alt="1" src="https://user-images.githubusercontent.com/76895949/163588088-cf076a57-4da1-45c0-b171-1b18c346a8ad.png">

+>        + 세번째 블록
-  * Testing programs were done at 8-cores cpu environment.
+  + Testing programs were done at 8-cores cpu environment.
 So even thought you increase the number of threads more than 8, there’s no more performance improvement.
-  * But until 8-threads, the more threads you add, the higher performance it shows
+  + But until 8-threads, the more threads you add, the higher performance it shows
-  * Dynamic load balancing shows better performance than the others.
+  + Dynamic load balancing shows better performance than the others.
 The reason why it shows better load balancing is explained below.

 * Analysis